ricardo-hueso/PICV/README.md

 * Iñurrigarro et al., Icarus, doi: 10.1016/j.icarus.2019.113475

-The software has been shared openly in the past with other research teams including Pedro Machado's team at the Observatory of Lisbon.
+The software has been shared openly in the past with other research teams including Pedro Machado's team at the Observatory of Lisbon and is available here for other users